JIBC recognizes graduates’ accomplishments at 2019 Spring Convocation

 “These experiences have demonstrated to me that JIBC has been able to consistently deliver on its mission to develop dynamic justice and public safety professionals through exceptional applied education, training and research.
 As graduates, those dynamic justice and public safety professionals now include you.”

 Emma Fanning, who was graduating from JIBC’s Bachelor of Law Enforcement program, spoke on behalf of all the graduating students about her experience at the Institute.
+Fanning won several awards during her time at JIBC, including the JIBC International Exchange Scholarship which allowed her to study for a semester in Waterford, Ireland.

-“This institution has taught me a lot, not only about academia, but about life,” Fanning said.
+“This institution has taught me a lot, not only about academia, but about life,” she said.
 “It’s taught me that integrity is the backbone of a successful career.
 It’s taught me that communication is more important than the physical tools on your belt.
 And it’s taught me that empathy will take you a lot farther than sympathy ever will.
 These are lessons that I will carry with me every day.”

 About Justice Institute of British Columbia